sanjanastyles/Amazon-clone/readme.md

 and after you into the directory type `npm start` and hit enter.

-I am using firebase.com to host my clone site. `Create console` and `create project` after the project is created we click the following button </br>
+I am using firebase.com to host my clone site. `Create console` and `create project` after the project is created we click the following button.
+Also run `npm i firebase` in your terminal.</br>
 ![img](https://cdn.discordapp.com/attachments/947060629066354689/999319460601139210/unknown.png)
 </br>This is all we have to bother about, that said copy the code and paste in your new terminal.</br>